anagha-microsoft/ncr-mlops-hol/lab-guide/11-Configure-Release-Pipeline.md

 <hr>
 <br>

-17) Configure as shown below
+17) Configure as shown below - name it "Install Python 3.6", complete the rest of the configuration
 ![dse2-17](../images/0001-release-17.png)
 <br>
 <hr>